 We couldn’t afford to pay for the truck rental, we couldn’t afford to pay the road crew… we had just enough money for the gas to get home and a one room one night stay at a cheap motel… and that’s what we did.
 Like wounded warriors we packed up our shit and headed out.
 It was already late in the evening when we hit the road.

 We stopped at the first dive we could afford and watched re-runs of “Fame”.
 (Don’t judge us for that choice…we had “rabbit ears” for an antenna, with only a handful of TV channels back then).

 The next day, we stopped at a Howard Johnson’s and could swear we saw Jimmy Olson at the counter, (working his side job away from “The Daily Planet”?)

-Yes, we did get paid (eventually), for one night’s performance and some expense.
-We convinced our booking agent Dave Buffamonti, to go back to the owner and cite the wording in the agreement which did not require a minimum draw.
-Oh, and the fact that we all could have been burned to a crispy fritter while sleeping in his faulty wired death-loft also helped our negotiations a bit!
+Band expense for this fiasco totaled $658.00… actually more, but we stopped counting.
+Everyone had to take a loss and a few of us chipped in with personal money to cover the rest.
+Yes, Parousia did get paid $425.00 (eventually), for one night’s performance and some expense, after convincing our booking agent Dave Buffamonti, to go back to The Texas bar- owner and cite the wording in the agreement, which did not require a minimum draw.
+Oh, and the fact that all of us could have been burned to a crispy fritter while sleeping in a badly wired ‘death-loft’ also helped out negotiations a bit!